dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 That order should no longer be within the `orders` table.

-## Committing transaction changes
+# Committing transaction changes

-Let's think about another scenario, a few days later a third order comes in for 4 pieces of Jeans, this time you will try to run the insert and update statements under a transaction again:
+Let's think about another scenario, a few days later a third order comes in for 4 pairs of Jeans, this time you will try to run the insert and update statements under a transaction again.

+## Step 1:
+Let's insert the new record for the 4 pairs of jeans to the `orders` table using a transaction.

 ```
 START TRANSACTION;